gaiaresources/abis-mapping/abis_mapping/templates/survey_metadata_v3/templates/instructions.md

 - comply with all **data value constraints**; for example the geographic coordinates are consistent with a [geodeticDatum](#geodeticDatum-vocabularies) type of the ***{{values.geodetic_datum_count}}*** available options.
-- only **one row of metadata** should be included and only the first row of metadata will be accepted (this symbolises one Survey per dataset submission).

 Additional fields may be added **after the templated fields** (noting that the data type is not assumed and values will be encoded as strings).